 The Company's insurance subsidiaries internally designate certain investments as restricted to cover their policy reserves and loss reserves.
 Funds are held in separate trusts for the benefit of each insurance subsidiary at U.S. Bank National Association ("US Bank").
 US Bank serves as trustee under trust agreements with the Company's property and casualty insurance company subsidiary ("Frandisco P&C"), as grantor, and American Bankers Insurance Company of Florida, as beneficiary.
 At September 30, 2019, these trusts held \$40.8 million in available-for-sale investment securities at market value.
-US Bank also serves as trustee under trust agreements with the Company's subsidiary ("Frandisco Life"), as grantor, and American Bankers Life Assurance Company, as beneficiary.
-At September 30, 2019, these trusts held \$19.2 million in available-for-sale investment securities at market value and \$.4 million in held-to-maturity investment securities at amortized cost.
+US Bank also serves as trustee under trust agreements with the Company's life insurance company subsidiary ("Frandisco Life"), as grantor, and American Bankers Life Assurance Company, as beneficiary.
+At September 30, 2019, these trusts held \$19.2 million in available-for-sale investment securities at amortized cost.
 The amounts required to be held in each trust change as required reserves change.
 All earnings on assets in the trusts are remitted to the Company's insurance subsidiaries.